Sharmaxz/la-estampa-api-docs/source/endpoints-dev.rst

    * - date_request *
      - datetime
-     - true
+     - false

-   * - date_end *
+   * - date_end
      - datetime
      - true

-P.S.: The date_request and date_end is not required because the value default is the current time.
+P.S.: The date_request is not required because the value default is the current time.

 GET